 My build doesn't offer a GUI anymore, nor does it have IPv6 support, ppp, or a firewall, all things which aren't needed in my case, since the router takes care of them already.
-I also dropped USB support (it doesn't even have a port), and added support for WPA encryption, a built-in webserver with support for LUA scripting (which will come in handy later) and, most importantly, an SQM (smart queue management) module, which I could abuse to get what I set out to achieve.
+I also dropped USB support (it doesn't even have a port), added support for WPA encryption and, most importantly, an SQM (smart queue management) module, which I could abuse to get what I set out to achieve.

 After getting basic access point functionality I went on to configure the SQM module.
 It was really straightforward.
 I just had to change a few values in a single config file and restart the service.